quidba7/blockchain_project_1/README.md

-# Private Blockchain Application
+# Description of the project 1: Private Blockchain Application

-You are starting your journey as a Blockchain Developer, this project allows you to demonstrate that you are familiarized with the fundamentals concepts of a Blockchain platform.
+As a student of the Udacity Nanodegree program, I am starting my journey as a Blockchain Developer, this project allows me to demonstrate that I am familiarized with the fundamentals concepts of a Blockchain platform.
 Concepts like:
     - Block
     - Blockchain